-Charlottesville Nazi Christopher Cantwell Says He's Gone Into Hiding
+Charlottesville White Supremacist Christopher Cantwell Has Gone Into Hiding

-The name Christopher Cantwell skyrocketed to notoriety last week when the self-proclaimed Nazi was featured in a Vice News mini-doc about the Unite the Right rally in Charlottesville, in which he bragged about his capability for violence, admitting that he’d like to see America elect someone “a lot more racist than Donald Trump.”
+The name Christopher Cantwell skyrocketed to notoriety last week when the self-proclaimed white supremacist was featured in a Vice News mini-doc about the Unite the Right rally in Charlottesville, in which he bragged about his capability for violence, admitting that he’d like to see America elect someone “a lot more racist than Donald Trump.”
 Cantwell later blubbered like a baby when the clip went viral, claiming that he was now terrified for his life.
 (Although he continues to insist that he’s not a coward.)

 In addition to his unwanted newfound fame, Cantwell is also in trouble with the law thanks to the events that transpired in Charlottesville, as he allegedly has several warrant out for his arrest, including two felony charges.
 In a post on his personal website on Wednesday, Cantwell opened up about his legal woes, revealing that he had contacted an attorney, who almost immediately dropped his case.

-He has since acquired new counsel, however he continues to insist that he believes the Virginia authorities have been “proven corrupt,” that the media has been misreporting his arrest, and also reveals that he’s apparently gone into hiding until he decides to turn himself in.
+He has since acquired new counsel.
+However, he continues to insist that he believes the Virginia authorities have been “proven corrupt,” that the media has been misreporting his arrest, and also reveals that he’s apparently gone into hiding until he decides to turn himself in:

 However, since literally millions of people want to kill me right now, I am keeping a low profile.
 The phone number widely publicized for me has been so filled up with death threats, that I can no longer sort through all the hate and violence to find worthwhile messages.
 My attorney has my email address, and he can contact me if the authorities want to relay any information to me.
 I have no interest in violence or lawbreaking, so if they are interested in speaking with me, I hope they will communicate with him instead of harassing innocent people or wasting taxpayer resources.